djjeeva/Olympics-Performance-Analytics/README.md

 - **Diverse Visualization Techniques:**
   The project uses various visuals to represent data on athlete preferences, medal counts, and country performances.
 Historical data enhances these visuals, allowing for a deeper understanding of trends over time.

-## Python Script to Directly Import Kaggle Dataset into Power BI.

 ## Python Script to Directly Import Kaggle Dataset into Power BI

 This script downloads a dataset from Kaggle and prepares it for use in Power BI.